BrianSpace/Android-Quality-Essentials/README.md

 # AndroidQualityEssentials
-Improve Android code quality with static code analysis and runtime check with checkstyle, findbugs, PMD, StrictMode and LeadCanary
+Improve Android code quality with static code analysis and runtime check with checkstyle, findbugs, PMD, StrictMode and LeakCanary